List of canceled and rescheduled NFL games: Effects of shared stadiums and sports complexes

+Some tactics used to prevent conflicts include scheduling a team that shares a stadium with an MLB team to a schedule of road games, home division games that could be swapped for a road game in the event of a conflict caused by an MLB team making the postseason, or home games with a team that has a mutual bye week that the game could be moved to said bye week if an MLB team makes the postseason through the end of October.

 On October 12, 1964, the St. Louis Cardinals were forced to move their scheduled home game against the Baltimore Colts to Memorial Stadium, since St. Louis' Busch Stadium I was being used for the 1964 World Series by the St. Louis Cardinals baseball team.
 Even though Game 5 of the World Series was played that day at Yankee Stadium, the football Cardinals could not use the stadium until the baseball team, the stadium's owner, had completed its season.

 The Minnesota Twins' 1965 World Series appearance led to the Sunday afternoon October 10, New York Giants at Minnesota Vikings game to be moved forward to Saturday night, October 9.

 The Atlanta Falcons were forced to move their October 5, 1969, home game against the Baltimore Colts from Atlanta Stadium to Grant Field at Georgia Tech because the Atlanta Braves hosted Game 2 of the 1969 National League Championship Series.
 The same day, the Minnesota Vikings moved their home game against the Green Bay Packers from Metropolitan Stadium to Memorial Stadium at the University of Minnesota because of an American League Championship Series game hosted by the Minnesota Twins.
 One week later, the Philadelphia Eagles’ game in Baltimore against the Baltimore Colts was pushed from Sunday, October 12, to Monday night, October 13, to accommodate Game 2 of the 1969 World Series hosted by the Baltimore Orioles.
 The following week, the World Series prompted the American Football League to move the game at Shea Stadium between the Houston Oilers and the New York Jets from Sunday, October 19, to Monday night, October 20 due to the New York Mets hosting a game.